-Sometime ago, Forbes released their list of Top 20 Startups in Africa, we have decided to bring this to your attention once again, according to Forbes, the start-ups listed were carefully selected based on these criteria: The start-ups must have been around for less than 10 years with the aim of providing solutions to some of Africa’s pressing needs, Forbes also hand-picked these sites based on their presence in the social media, the websites selected were all Pan-African in both scope and services they offer”.
+Sometime ago, Forbes released their list of Top 20 Startups in Africa.
+According to Forbes, the start-ups listed were carefully selected based on the fact that the start-ups must have been around for less than 10 years with the aim of providing solutions to some of Africa’s pressing needs.
+Forbes also hand-picked these sites based on their presence in the social media.
+The websites selected were all Pan-African in both scope and services they offer.

-Here are the 10+ African tech startups that made the list
+Here are the 20 African Tech Startups that Made the List:

-Was founded in 2003 by Namibian technology entrepreneur Herman Heunis, MXit is a free online mobile instant messenger and social network.
+Founded in 2003 by Namibian technology entrepreneur, Herman Heunis, MXit is a free online mobile instant messenger and social network.
 Shop, play and explore a multi-million user social network.
 MXit works on close to 3000 mobile handsets, including Java, Android, iPhone, BlackBerry, Nokia, and Windows Mobile.
-You can buy wallpapers, music and video clips all in one space
+You can buy wallpapers, music and video clips all in one space.

-Was founded by South African-born internet entrepreneur Vinny Lingham in 2007, Yola (originally known as Synthasite), Yola is the website builder and hosting service that helps small businesses stand out on the web, it allows you to create a professional, free website in minutes, Yola’s award-winning Sitebuilder is fast, free, flexible, Yola provides easy to use sitebuilder for websites without advertisements, Yola currently has over 6 million users
+Founded by South African-born internet entrepreneur, Vinny Lingham in 2007, Yola (originally known as Synthasite), is the website builder and hosting service that helps small businesses stand out on the web.
+It allows you to create a professional, free website in minutes, Yola’s award-winning Sitebuilder is fast, free and flexible.
+Yola provides easy to use sitebuilder for websites without advertisements.
+It currently has over 6 million users.

 4. Cobi Interactive